full

 Speaker:

-However in knowing just how many doctors, August Corcoran had contact with.
+However, in knowing just how many doctors August Corcoran had contact with,

 Speaker:

-.
-And in understanding that they were some of the very few he had ever spoken with.
+and in understanding that they were some of the very few he had ever spoken with,

 Speaker:

-Lamps knew that this was one of the most important steps.
+Lance knew that this was one of the most important steps.

 Speaker:

-A bright yellow paper taped to the inside of the door.
+A bright yellow paper taped to the inside of the door

 Speaker:

-Cortlandt as eyes first.
+caught Lance’s eyes first.

 Speaker:

-On it, the handwriting of the second writer from August,
+On it, the handwriting

 Speaker: